algorithm-archivists/algorithm-archive/contents/git_and_version_control/git_and_version_control.md

 ```

 This will show that `CONTRIBUTORS.md` has been modified.
-If we want to save our changes, we need to add all the files with changes to them to a package called a `commit`.
+If we want to save our changes, we need to add all of the files with changes to them to a package called a `commit`.
 To add the files, simply type:

 ```